- Personal Finance»

-Before you opened your a new business, you incurred expenses.
+Before you open a new business, you often incur expenses.
 These could include travel, training, website development, licenses, and more.
 The IRS won't let you deduct them until your business is actually a going concern.
 They're called "start up expenses" and there are rules about how you handle them.
 Unlike most other expenses of a business, they can have been paid in a previous year.
 If the total of your start up expenses is less than $5,000, you can generally deduct them all.
 Call them "start up expenses" and show them on the "Other expenses" line of your Schedule C. If the total is between $5,000 and $50,000, you can deduct the first five thousand and amortize the remainder over 180 months (15 years).
 If the total goes over $50,000, you have to amortize it all.

 A brand-new Schedule C business with no income may get audited solely because you were deducting your start up expenses too soon.